Skip to main content Skip to complementary content

 1. Navigate to Manage Jenkins > Tools.

-Store the login credentials of your source control management tool and deployment containers (Docker, Amazon AWS, Azure, etc.) in Jenkins.
+Store the login credentials of your source control management tool, artifact repository and Talend Cloud account in Jenkins.

 1. Navigate to Manage Jenkins > Credentials.